NLAFET/SpLLT/doc/source/install.rst

 avoided.
 If bit-compatible results are desired, a bit-compatible BLAS library must be used.

-The BLAS library can be passed to `cmake` using the :code:`-DLBLAS` option and the LAPACK library can be passed using the :code:`-DLLAPACK` option as following:
+The BLAS library can be passed to `cmake` using the :code:`LBLAS` variable and the LAPACK library can be passed using the :code:`LLAPACK` variable as following:

 .. code-block:: bash